Understanding the Difference Between Tasks and Events in Motion

 What is a Task?

 A Task in Motion represents a unit of work that needs to be completed.
 Motion's AI engine automatically finds the best time for each task based on your availability and preferences.
-Tasks can appear differently on your calendar depending on various factors like their scheduling status, type, and relationship to deadlines [for more information on different task types, click ].
+Tasks can appear differently on your calendar depending on various factors like their scheduling status, type, and relationship to deadlines [for more information on different task types, click here].

 Important Task Concepts to Know: